Scolx/scolx-math/README.md

 pytest
 ```

-Plain-text limit and series operations are not yet implemented; attempting to call them returns `501 Not Implemented`.
+All mathematical operations are now implemented including limits and series expansion for both plain text and LaTeX expressions.
 Integration, differentiation, and simplification automatically leverage SymEngine when available for faster results.

 ## Error Handling